Ahmed0427/Ahmed0427/README.md

 ## Ahmed

 Just another sleep-deprived SWE pretending caffeine is a personality trait.
 Builds "disruptive" apps no one asked for and sometimes reinvent wheels. badly.
 I write Go and C because segfaults build character.
 I use nvim, by the way.
-I use Linux.
 The terminal is my home, and I only leave to get coffee... and even then, I run `ssh terminal.shop`

 ## Currently Learning